Mike Slinn

 The rack gem is a dependency of the rackup gem.

 All the advice I could find on the Interwebs discussed a brittle approach, which would break every time a different version of the rackup gem was required.
-This blog post discusses how to use a manually created binstub for reliable debugging.
+This article discusses how to use a manually created binstub for reliable debugging.

 What is Rackup?